Skip to content

 🚫 Commonly Observed Mistakes

-1. ❌ Trading without stops - significantly increases risk
+1. ❌ Operating without stops - significantly increases risk

-2. ❌ Moving stops closer to entry - reduces original risk assessment
+2. ❌ Moving stops closer to setup price - reduces original risk assessment

 3. ❌ Averaging down on losing positions - compounds losses